 History

-Rwanda has a complex history marked by the interplay of its ethnic groups, particularly the Hutu, Tutsi, and Twa.
-The Kingdom of Rwanda was established in the 15th century, with the Tutsi monarchy ruling over the Hutu majority.
-German and Belgian colonial rule in the late 19th and early 20th centuries heightened ethnic tensions through their "divide and rule" policies.
+Rwanda has a troubled history characterized by the relationship among its different ethnic populations such as the Hutus, Tutsis, and Twas.
+The Kingdom of Rwanda was formed during the 15th century, again under a Tutsi monarchy that ruled over a Hutu majority.
+The "divide and rule" tactics instigated during German and Belgian colonial exploits created much animosity during the late 19th and early 20th centuries.

-The most tragic event in Rwanda's recent history is the Rwanda Genocide of 1994, during which an estimated 800,000 Tutsi and moderate Hutus were killed by extremist Hutu militias in a span of about 100 days.
-The Genocide ended when the Rwanda Patriotic Front (RPF), led by Paul Kagame, captured Kigali and established a new government.
+The most horrendous event in the recent history of Rwanda is the genocide, which is an infamous incident when nearly 800,000 Tutsis and moderate Hutus were slain in around 100 days by extremist Hutu militias in 1994.
+The Genocide ended when the Rwandan Patriotic Front, led by Paul Kagame, invaded Kigali and established a fresh government at the helm.

 Politics